AlexMcD0/HKT/README.md

 This is a keyboard I made with inspiration from the Bakeneko and Class80.

-I've made it out of PLA and it works great.
+I'm making it out of PLA and it's works great so far.
+(First manufacture still in progress.)

 ![Alt text](Renders/Render%202.png)

 Uses this daughterboard instead of C3 as it's difficult to get in the UK. https://shop.pimoroni.com/products/adafruit-usb-c-breakout-board-downstream-connection?variant=21780324253779

-First manufacture still in progress.

 Contact me on Discord at OrbitalBiscuit0#5132 if you've got any questions.